PrecisionNutrition/ember-data-polymorphic-full-stack-example/README.md

 ember-data-polymorphic-full-stack-example
 =========================================

-For @lukegalea 's presentation at EmberFest, an example app that ties an ember-data front-end to a Rails backend with a polymorphic API
+An example app that ties an ember-data front-end to a Rails backend with a polymorphic API

 To setup: